naufalsuryasumirat/tabhook/README.md

 Personally was using Tab Numbering, but stopped when it didn't work so well with Simple Tab Group

+Also, was really frustrated that Ctrl+Number doesn't work in Linux with no option to change the modifier

 ## known issues

 - Doesn't work with New Tab tabs

+- If an inaccessible tab is closed/created the extension will not work correctly, so good luck